-The Chief Executive Officer establishes individual objectives for the other executive officers that are generally derived from or related to the Company objectives described above.
-Each executive officer receives an annual performance review from our Chief Executive Officer (with review and discussion with the Compensation Committee) to evaluate his performance on both a qualitative and quantitative basis in connection with his individual objectives.
+The CEO establishes individual objectives for the other executive officers that are generally derived from or related to the Company objectives described above.
+Each executive officer receives an annual performance review from our CEO (with review and discussion with the Compensation Committee) to evaluate his performance on both a qualitative and quantitative basis in connection with his individual objectives.
 Our Compensation Committee, however, ultimately determines the payout of cash incentives for all of our executive officers.
-For 2021, the Compensation Committee determined that 90% of the Chief Executive Officer's objectives were met.
+For 2022, the Compensation Committee determined that 88% of the CEO's objectives were met.
 For all other employees, their actual AIP payout was determined based on each individual's performance relative to their individual objectives.
 For a more detailed discussion of the AIP, please refer to "Annual Cash Incentive Compensation," discussed below.

-Additionally, in 2021, the Company granted its named executive officers a combination of stock options and RSUs.
+Additionally, in 2022, the Company granted its named executive officers a combination of stock options and RSUs.
 This approach is intended to align management's long-term goals and realizable pay outcomes with those of our stockholders.
 The stock options provide no value to our executives if our share price does not increase above the exercise price (set based on the fair market value of our common stock at grant) following the date of grant.
 RSUs also serve as a meaningful and durable retention tool even in periods of volatile stock price performance with realized executive pay outcomes also tied to our stock performance and are a component of our compensation program that the Compensation Committee believes is necessary in order to retain our executive officers and be competitive with compensation packages to executives offered by comparable companies.
-In addition, our 2021 long-term incentive awards vest over four years, reinforcing the long term focus and the performance dynamic of our executive compensation program.
-For a more detailed discussion of the 2020 Incentive Plan and 2016 Incentive Plan, please refer to "Equity-Based Incentive Compensation".
+In addition, our 2022 long-term incentive awards vest over four years, reinforcing the long term focus and the performance dynamic of our executive compensation program.
+For a more detailed discussion of the Company's incentive plans, please refer to "Equity-Based Incentive Compensation".